The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Cause: Wrap not stretched taut, using reused/crinkled wrap, pressing too hard with fingers.

 Fix: Pull wrap snug before cutting.
 Use fresh, flat pieces each session.
-Light roller touch only - don't emboss wrinkles into the clay.
+Use a light roller touch so you do not emboss wrinkles into the clay.

 Uneven Doming or Bevel